homeisfar/lofi-image-rasterizer/README.md

 ### A lo-fi image rasterizer.
 What's that mean?

-Input a picture, receive a lower-quality output for some artistic effect.
+Input a picture, receive a lower-quality output for some artistic effect. **Codebase should currently be considered alpha.**

 Video example (Output quality degraded since this relies on 1:1 pixel rendering without artifacting/compression): https://youtu.be/6jZPurgsiAQ

 0 external dependencies other than Oracle JDK 8.
-Just compile and run
+Just compile and run.

 ### What's the purpose of this program?

 I personally *love* the artistry of low color palettes that are used to create distinct looking art in old computer games.
 I think one of the standout examples of this is Loom.
 The purpose of this program is to achieve some semblance of that effect, for one, but to also very quickly be able to scan through and see potentially hundreds of outputs just by clicking a few buttons and adjusting some sliders.

 You can achieve similar (and currently better) outputs in Photoshop by changing the mode of an image to Indexed, but the process is tedious and slow.
 My goal is to make that one piece of functionality really fast and easy to use.
-I've

 ### Some Thoughts
 When editing large enough images, you are performing some operations hundreds of thousands, if not millions, of times over.
 At the time of writing, all my calculations are done on the CPU, and most of them are parallelized.
 An extremely important part of achieving speed is to remove as much decision making during the algorithm's processing as is possible to ensure good branch prediction, for one, and to make sure as much data is in the CPU cache for two.
 For this reason I've had to dispense with clarity in code in some respects for significant increase in speed.